emanuelelaface/USBtoC64/README.md

 To set the board in upload mode, hold the **BOOT** button while the board is disconnected from the USB port.
 Then, connect the board to the USB port and after one second, the USB port should appear in the list of ports in the Arduino IDE.
 You can then upload the code.

+To select PAL or NTSC timing the #define PAL line has to be set as ture or false.

 ## Installation From the Binary File

 Alternatively, you can load the binary file **USBtoC64.bin**, which is located in the BIN folder.
 Follow these steps:

 1. From Python, run `pip install esptool`.
 2. Once esptool is installed, press and hold the **BOOT** button before connecting the board to the USB cable on the computer.
 Then, connect the board, wait a second, and release the button.
-3. On the computer, run `esptool.py -b 921600 -c esp32s3 -p <PORT> write_flash --flash_freq 80m 0x00000 USBtoC64.bin`, where <PORT> is the USB port created once the board is connected.
+3. On the computer, run `esptool.py -b 921600 -c esp32s3 -p <PORT> write_flash --flash_freq 80m 0x00000 USBtoC64-<PAL|NTSC>.bin`, where <PORT> is the USB port created once the board is connected.
 On Windows, it is probably COM3 or something similar.
-On Linux and Mac, it will be /dev/tty.USBsomething or /dev/cu.usbsomething.
+On Linux and Mac, it will be /dev/tty.USBsomething or /dev/cu.usbsomething. <PAL|NTSC> is the version with the timings for PAL or for NTSC version of the Commodore 64.

 ---